mlpack/mlpack/CONTRIBUTING.md

 ## Pull Request Waiting Time

-mlpack is a community-driven project, so everyone only works on it in their free time, this means it may take some time for them to review pull requests.
+mlpack is a community-driven project, so everyone only works on it in their free time; this means it may take some time for them to review pull requests.
 While gentle reminders are welcome, please be patient and avoid constantly messaging contributors or tagging them on pull requests.